AureMind/AureMind-Personal-AI-Manager/README.md

 # Ai Personal Manager/college_project

-This Project is created by 3rd year Computer Science students of Delhi University:
+This project was created by Group 10 of the Software Engineering class (led by Ms. Neha Kumari), 3rd-year Computer Science students at Delhi University:
 - Dhruv Kahsyap
 - Prashant Nath
 - Demas Fadel Anggara